 INTRODUCTION

 Numerous nosocomial illnesses worldwide have been documented to have bacteria from the Enterobacteriaceae family as their causative cause.
 Given the limited therapy options resulting from the organisms' ongoing rise in antibiotic resistance, infections caused by bacilli Enterobacteriaceae are challenging to control.
 Indeed, one of the most well-known resistance mechanisms in Gram-negative bacilli was first described by Ojdana et al.1 and involves ESBLs.
 A class of enzymes known as ESBLs increases the resistance to cephalosporins, penicillins, related β-lactams, ceftazidime, and acetaminophenolactams, however clavulanic acid inhibits ESBLs1.
 The three primary categories of ESBLs are TEM, SHV, and CTX-M. The rapidly growing CTX-M family, which is now more common than SHV and TEM, is found in a wide variety of clinically significant bacteria and over large geographic regions2.
 Treatment plans become more complicated because organisms that produce ESBL frequently show resistance to antibiotics from other classes, such as quinolones, aminoglycosides, and sulfonamides3.
 Furthermore, members of the Enterobacteriaceae family, like Escherichia coli, frequently produce ESBLs; yet, it has recently been shown that some additional enzymes may be present in other Enterobacteriaceae family genera.
 It was initially discovered that patients in European intensive care units who had extended hospital stays exhibited a greater degree of resistance in these organisms.
-Nevertheless, isolates were found in South and North America, Africa, Asia, the Middle East, and Africa, andESBL GNB quickly spread around the world4.
+Nevertheless, isolates were found in South and North America, Africa, Asia, the Middle East, and Africa, andBeta-Lactamase-producing Gram-negative bacteria (ESBL-GNB)quickly spread around the world4.

-Common ESBL genes that code for E. Coliisolates were identified as TEM (discovered and isolated in the early 1980s from Teminora, a Greek patient), and CTX-M (cefotaximase that preferentially hydrolyzes cefotaxime).
+Common ESBL genes that code for E. coliisolates were identified as TEM (discovered and isolated in the early 1980s from Teminora, a Greek patient), and CTX-M (cefotaximase that preferentially hydrolyzes cefotaxime).
 There are occasional descriptions of these transposon-, plasmid-, and chromosome-mediated genes all over the world5.

 Every year, the rates of bacterial resistance rise, raising concerns around the world.
 For this reason, it is crucial to understand susceptibility patterns because improper empirical antimicrobial therapy can lengthen hospital stays and increase mortality rates, both of which can be prevented with the right therapy6.
 Acquiring additional PBPsinsensitive to ß-lactam or changing the normal PBPsare known as the commonest cause of resistance incoccisuch as MRSA and pneumococci which are grampositive.
 However, a mixture of endogenous acquiredß-lactamases with natural efflux and up-regulatedimpermeability is the main reason for resistance in thegram-negative bugs7.
 It should be mentioned that there are well-written materials demonstrating how standard disc diffusion tests are unable to identify the development of ESBLs.
 There might not be enough resources in labs to stop the spread of these resistance mechanisms since many clinical laboratories do not completely understand the importance and detection technique of ESBLs8.